paypal/paypal-checkout-components/docs/cdn-npm.md

          Loading the script from our CDN means we can load the same script from cache, saving your users bandwidth and extra download time.
 See [Performance](./performance.md)

     4. Backwards compatibility with previous versions of `checkout.js` is guaranteed.
+	 5. Less likelihood of compatibility errors:
+	    - checkout.js pre-renders the PayPal button on the page, before it is rendered by the paypal.com server-side.
+Using the latest checkout.js ensures that the pre-rendered button will always match the server-side rendered button
+		 - checkout.js communicates directly with the PayPal Checkout app, which is pushed on a regular basis with new features, fixes, etc. The latest version of checkout.js is less likely to have compatibility issues with the latest live Checkout app.

 - You may decide to go with NPM (e.g. if your company's security policy only allows self-hosted javascript files), but please be aware: